paulhamsh/SparkMIDIHeltec/README.md

 </p>

 The MIDI in circuit is from https://www.pjrc.com/teensy/td_libs_MIDI.html

+## Install for Heltec

+Use ArduinoIDE and install all the normal Heltec items (board manager and libraries).
+Also install the "NinMLE-Arduino"  library and "USBHost" library.
+Then compile the SparkMIDIHeltec files and upload as normal.

+## Example code

 An example of the code to react the the MIDI signals is shown below